-Where do residents and visitors of Monaco spend their days from the end of May to the beginning of October?
+Where do visitors and residents of Monaco spend their days from the end of May till October?
 Weekends are traditionally beach days and many choose the Principality’s main beach, Larvotto.
 You can spend your time with friends and family here or go for a quick swim on a lunch break.
 If you prefer a comfortable stay at the beach, with great food and excellent service, here is what Larvotto can offer.

 La Note Bleue

 La Note Bleue takes first place in our ranking.
 Whether on a busy day in high season or a cool rainy evening, you can enjoy a spectacular sea view here.

 The beach has great waiters.
 Take your time to know them and you will always have a table and a sincere smile as a bonus.
 White sofas, books, and magazines are at your disposal inside the restaurant.
 And in high season you can listen to live music in the evenings – the owner is a big jazz lover.

 La Note Bleue prides itself in its food, different from the usual beach fare of pizza and pasta.
 Try a sea bass with truffle oil, arugula, and Parmesan; quinoa with feta; an Asian plate of sushi and sashimi or a tasting set (menu degustation).
 For dessert, try the traditional French apple ‘tarte tatin’.
 And a glass of rosé is a must when it is very hot.

 You can spend a whole day at La Note Bleue.
 Sun beds with an umbrella are 40 Euros for 2 people for a full day, or 35 Euros for half a day.
 You can get your food and drink right there or dine in the restaurant, while admiring the sea at your leisure.
 There is also a small area with a sandbox for children—the usual base camp for parents.

 The kitchen opens for dinner at 7:30 pm.
 Dress up nicely for a great evening and continue your party in one of Monaco’s night clubs.